 Researchers tried to determine whether sensitization was more likely in people with both fibromyalgia and TMJ than in people with just TMJ.
 To test this theory, they took 168 women (43 controls, 100 with TMJ-only, and 25 with TMJ and fibromyalgia.

 They exposed these women to painful heat stimuli and tested their degree of sensitization.
 They found that all the TMJ patients had greater sensitization, as measured by the lingering after-sensations of pain.
 But those with fibromyalgia didn’t have greater sensitization than those without fibromyalgia.

 This shows that although sensitization likely has some role to play in TMJ, it likely isn’t the major link between TMJ and fibromyalgia.

-Sensitization and TMJ Treatment
+Sensitization and TMJ Treatment in Wilmington, NC